 The level of geographic detail covered varies by island.
 Data may be presented for:

-A detailed overview of the geographies for the 2012 Economic Census can be found in the "Geography" topic in the Guide to the Economic Census.
+A detailed overview of the geographies for the 2012 Economic Census can be found in the Geography section in the Economic Census Help Center.
 The information presented includes geographic area definitions, reference maps, and geographic notes that outline changes within each island since the 2007 Economic Census.
-Also provided are reference lists of places added and dropped for the 2012 Economic Census.
+Also, it provides a reference lists of places added and dropped for the 2012 Economic Census.